cyverse-archive/lein-iplant-rpm/README.markdown

 paths to the files.
 This setting is used in conjunction with the `:config-path` setting to generate portions of the `%install` and `%files` sections of the RPM specification file.

+### Resources

+Additional resource files can be specified using the `:resources` attribute of the `:iplant-rpm` configuration settings.
+This setting contains shell glob patterns that can be used to install the resource files into the same directory as the configuration files for services.
+Additional resources are not currently supported for command-line utilities.
+As with configuration files, only the names of the resource files are included on the command line.
+At this time, the plugin assumes that the resource files are in the same directory as the configuration files.
+This can be changed in the future if necessary.

 ### Configuration Path